Shalan joudry

-shalan joudry is a Mi'kmaw writer, storyteller, and ecologist.
-She is known for her poetry collections, including the multi-award nominated Waking Ground.
+shalan joudry is a Mi'kmaw writer, oral storyteller, director, drummer/singer, and ecologist.

 Career

 Joudry's first book, a collection of poems titled, Generations Re-merging, was published by Gaspereau Press in 2014.
 Her poetry had previously appeared in "The Nashwaak Review" and "Mi'kmaq Anthology II".
 In August 2018, joudry's play Elapultiek premiered with Two Planks and a Passion Theatre in Kings County, Nova Scotia at the Ross Creek Centre for the Arts.
 Joudry played Nat opposite Matthew Lumley's Bill.
 The production subsequently toured four Indigenous communities in Nova Scotia.
 A second tour was carried out in the fall of 2019.

 Joudry managed programs for species at risk and ecology for more than ten years.
-Joudry's artistic work often weaves in ecological and Indigenous teachings.

-Her second published poetry collection was Waking Ground, which was released in 2020 also by Gaspereau Press.
+Her second published poetry collection, Waking Ground, was released in 2020 also by Gaspereau Press.
 In 2021, it was selected by the Writers' Trust of Canada as one of 25 books for the WT Amplified Voices program, which aims to amplify BIPOC voices in Canadian writing and promote works of BIPOC writers created during the COVID-19 pandemic.
+Waking Ground was shortlisted for numerous poetry awards in 2021.

+Also in 2021, joudry's play KOQM, premiered at the King's Theatre in Annapolis Royal, starring joudry as all six characters.
+KOQM tells the 400-year story of Nova Scotia through the lives of L'nu (Mi'kmaw) women.
+It was subsequently staged by Neptune Theatre in Halifax and Ship's Company Theatre in Parrsborro as well as the Highland Arts Theatre in Cape Breton.
+KOQM was nominated for Best Production and won Best New Nova Scotian Play at the 2023 Robert Merritt Awards.
+In the summer of 2024 shalan toured an off-grid version of KOQM in Newfoundland as well as performing a run at Two Planks and a Passion Theatre in Ross Creek Centre for the Arts.